Multi-storey office buildings

 Many buildings on science parks or out-of-town-areas are designed for a range of space uses and often the energy efficiency strategy is based on effective shading and air movement to improve ventilation and to avoid over-heating.
 Examples include the Arup campus building and Wessex Waters HQ in Bath.

-Foundations tend to be simpler, such as pad footings under columns and basements are not common unless used to house services plant.
+Foundations tend to be simpler than in city centre projects.
+Solutions such as pad footings under columns and basements are not common unless used to house services plant.
 In that case, the basement does not usually extend over the whole plan area of the building.
-Services are generally simpler than in city centre projects, and a wide range of façade systems can be used, ranging from ground supported brickwork to curtain walling systems, depending on planning requirements.
+Services are also generally simpler than in city centre projects, and a wide range of façade systems are used depending on planning requirements, ranging from ground supported brickwork to curtain walling systems, .

 Structural options in commercial buildings